SzieberthAdam/gb-rng/README.txt

 ware.
 The main (host) program is kept simple as possible yet it provides a standard initial random seed  for the RNGs and a vis‐ ual feedback of the random data.
-The attached RNG ASM files are only required to name their subroutines as "rand".
+The attached RNG ASM files are only required  to have two exported subroutines  named as "rand" and "rand-init".